Master Wato: Return to NJPW (2020–present)

 On July 3, 2020, Kawato returned to NJPW after a two-year excursion under the name Master Wato.
 As he was exiting, he was attacked by Suzuki-gun member Douki.
 It was later announced that at the New Japan Cup Finals in Osaka-Jo Hall, Wato would face Douki in a singles match where he was victorious.
 He then embarked on a feud with another member of Suzuki-gun, Yoshinobu Kanemaru.
 The feud ended when Kanemaru pinned Wato at Summer Struggle in Jingu Stadium in August.
 In November 2020, he entered the Best of the Super Juniors tournament where he was scheduled for a rematch against Kanemaru, but Kanemaru pulled out injured.
 Wato finished the tournament with 4 wins and 5 losses, failing to advance to the finals.
-At Wrestle Kingdom 15, he and Ryusuke Taguchi unsuccessfully challenged Suzuki-gun tag team El Desperado & Yoshinobu Kanemaru for the IWGP Junior Heavyweight Tag Team Championship.
+At Wrestle Kingdom 15, he and Ryusuke Taguchi unsuccessfully challenged Suzuki-gun's El Desperado and Kanemaru for the IWGP Junior Heavyweight Tag Team Championship.
 After being pinned by Bushi in a ten-man tag team match at New Year Dash!!, the two men feuded on the Road To The New Beginning 2021 tour.
 At The New Beginning in Hiroshima, Bushi defeated Wato in a singles match.
 Wato went on to compete in the 2021 Best of The Super Juniors finishing with a 4–7 record failing to advance.